 For the house of worship, you need to opt for a projector that has a minimum of 720p native resolution because you will have to cater to a large crowd.
 An excellent resolution will assist the projector in projecting a clear text of bibles or song lyrics and high-quality visuals of religious videos.

-However, we would recommend you to go for full HD or higher native resolution because it will be ideal for delivering crystal clear text and widescreen video contents.
+However, we would recommend you to go for full HD or higher native resolution because it will be ideal for delivering crystal clear text and widescreen video content.

-Throw ratio or projection distance is another important aspect that you shouldn’t forget because it will determine how much space you need for installation.
+The throw ratio of projection distance is another important aspect that you shouldn’t forget because it will determine how much space you need for installation.
 Depending upon where you will place the projector and screen, you need to decide the throw ratio.

 If space is not an issue and you can take a large area in the sanctuary for projection, then you can go for standard throw distance.